tpf/iwg-public/rubric.md

   such and such OS and are comfortable with managing the following services.")
   Deviation from the official platform is treated as a hassle and judged accordingly.
-* Services must be hosted at domain controlled by the IWG.
+* Services must be hosted at a domain controlled by the IWG.
 * Custom code must be hosted at GitHub, in an organization administrated by IWG.